tidyverse/tidyverse.org/content/blog/2020-04-usethis-1-6-0/index.markdown

     As you can see from the syntax highlighting, it's now much easier to see if you all the quotes and commas in the right place.

-## Contributing to package
+## Contributing to packages via Pull Requests

-Based on our experiences at [tidyverse developer day](https://www.tidyverse.org/blog/2019/11/tidyverse-dev-day-2020/), we've tweaked the behaviour of usethis to ensure that if you any new files have the same line ending as the rest of the project.
+Based on our experiences at [tidyverse developer day](https://www.tidyverse.org/blog/2019/11/tidyverse-dev-day-2020/), we've tweaked the behaviour of usethis to ensure that new files have the same line ending as the rest of the project.
 We've also continued to polish our family of pull request helpers to reduce common problems.
 And thanks to [Mine Cetinkaya-Rundel]() we now have an article that [explains the overall workflow](https://usethis.r-lib.org/articles/articles/pr-functions.html).